NOAA-PSL/ufs-arctic-workflow/README.md

 ncks -x -v contact_index,contacts C96_mosaic.nc C96_mosaic.nc
 ```
 13. Run `sbatch job_card` and check if the output files show a successfully completed run.

+## Notes on Running with CICE6
+Currently, there is no testcase using CICE6.
+Below are some points to consider when setting up CICE6:
+* Grid files for CICE6 must be generated based on the MOM6 ocean grid being used (see below)
+* Existing forecast datasets may be in CICE4 which will need to be converted to CICE6
+* The initial conditions contain many variables, and care will need to be taken to remap correctly while maintining the correct classifications of different cells.

+### Generating CICE6 grid files
+The following grid files are needed to run CICE6:
+* `grid_cice_NEMS_mx{res}.nc`
+* `kmtu_cice_NEMS_mx{res}.nc`

+See generated files for the existing MOM6 Arctic test case on Hera here: `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_development/cice6_grid_gen/grid_files/`

+These must be generated based on the MOM6 mesh and can be done with the [UFS_Utils](https://github.com/ufs-community/UFS_UTILS) `cpld_gridgen` utility.

+This requires the following files:
+* `grid.nml` namelist file
+* `ocean_hgrid.nc` MOM6 supergrid file
+* `ocean_topog.nc` MOM6 bathymetry file
+* `ocean_mask.nc` MOM6 landmask file
+* `topo_edit.nc` The program may attempt to read in a topographic edit file even if it is not used (example of an empty topo edit file can be found here: `/scratch2/BMC/gsienkf/Kristin.Barton/files/mesh_files/ARC12/GRID/empty_topo_edit.nc`)
+* FV3 input files (mesh, mosaic, etc)

+See an example of the `cpld_gridgen` namelist file on Hera here: `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_development/cice6_grid_gengrid.nml`